-Maria Gwyn McDowell is a member of the clergy in The Episcopal Church, currently serving as a transitional deacon.
-She is a minister, a pastor, a teacher, and a scholar.
+Maria Gwyn McDowell is a priest in The Episcopal Church, a teacher, and a scholar.
 She is committed to helping create compassionate and just communities of practice called to work with God in the world.
 She loves nothing more than standing with people at the crossroads of understanding and practice.
 She received her PhD in Theological Ethics from Boston College and writes on gender, sexuality, and women in the church.

-She is now, and will forever remain, a fervent heckler of all teams that oppose the Rose City Thorns Football Club.
+She is now, and will forever remain, a fervent heckler of all teams that oppose the Portland Thorns Football Club.

 Maria grew up in Portland, Oregon, and has spent time in time in Los Angeles, Iowa City, and Boston.
 She loves gardening.
 If you asked her what her her prayer life looks like, she would tell you it involves conversing with God with busy, dirty hands, or writing.
 She has always been a bit of tech geek, and has generated income through a string of tech jobs from college to the present.
 She loves the outdoors, camping, hiking, kayaking, and goes through phases of joining the hoards of bike commuters in her beloved home town.
 She goes absolutely nowhere without reading material.
 She has always loved soccer, is a huge fan of the Portland Thorns, and is sure that somewhere in her mother's basement is buried an original Timbers t-shirt.